joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 ![Old Website](assets/oldwebsite.jpeg)
 *Altavista website by Christiaan Colen - via [link](https://www.flickr.com/photos/christiaancolen/18598795371)*

-But, Javascript was first built *just* for use in Web browsers, it didn't need to compile to binary because it was not going to be run on a machine - it would be interpreted by and run in the Web browser.
+But, Javascript was first built *just* for use in Web browsers, it didn't need to compile to binary because it was not going to be run on a machine - it would be <kbd>interpreted</kbd> by and run in the Web browser.

 ## Web Browser